-The enable feature allows the device to be put into standby mode.
-With the EN pin lower than 0.3 V, the device is disabled and the power consumption is reduced to less than 30 $\mu$ A. With the EN pin lower than 1.2 V, the device is enabled.
-If the EN pin is left floating, an internal pull-down ensures that the voltage at the pin reaches the inhibit threshold and the device is disabled.
-The pin is also $V{CC}$ compatible.
+The enable feature allows to put in standby mode the device.
+With the EN pin lower than 0.3 V the device is disabled and the power consumption is reduced to less than 30 $\mu$ A. With the EN pin lower than 1.2 V, the device is enabled.
+If the EN pin is left floating, an internal pull down ensures that the voltage at the pin reaches the inhibit threshold and the device is disabled.
+The pin is also VCC compatible.